-With snacking becoming its own meal category and restaurants popping up as makeshift offices and social gathering spots, the appeal of all-day concepts is growing.
-If time is money, then keeping your kitchen closed for breakfast, midday snacks or even late-night bites may be leaving potential profits on the table.
+With snacking becoming its own meal category, and restaurants popping up as makeshift offices and social gathering spots, the appeal of all-day concepts is growing.
+If time is money, then keeping your kitchen closed for breakfast, midday snacks or even late-night eats may be leaving potential profits on the table.

 When In Good Company Hospitality opened Trademark Taste & Grind in Manhattan’s Executive Hotel Le Soleil in 2016, it didn’t function like a typical hotel restaurant.
 It operated as a hybrid coffee bar and New American restaurant that focused on serving two things diners crave all day long: good coffee and classic comfort food staples.

 From 7 a.m. to 6 p.m., the concept’s boutique coffee bar, Trademark Grind, pairs daily pastry selections with brews from Four|Coffee.
 Down the hall, Trademark Taste, In Good Company’s 84-seat New American restaurant, serves a full breakfast until 11 a.m. in an intimate, clubby space, which draws in the power breakfast crowd, hotel guests and tourists alike.

 Instead of creating a division between lunch and dinner, Trademark Taste offers a single all-day menu of steaks, seafood, sandwiches and salads.
 During lunch, a special $21 three-course prix-fixe special gets Manhattan’s business crowd in and out the door quickly, while providing value in a city known for high-ticket dining.
 To cater to guests visiting during a sporting event or concert at Madison Square Garden, the kitchen stays open until 11 p.m.